 - Transferring to the School District of Philadelphia: Information on the process to transfer and apply to the different types of schools available through the School District of Philadelphia

 - Applying to Independent Schools: Information on local independent schools and the basic procedure for applying.

 Independent School Entrance Exam (ISEE)

 Independent schools require standardized test scores as part of the admission process for application to Seventh Grade.
 PMFS is pleased to be a test site for the Independent School Entrance Exam (ISEE).
 PMFS offers a closed session for the test, with only PMFS Sixth Graders permitted to take the test here.
 PMFS Sixth Graders who intend to take this standardized test will be able to take it in familiar surroundings and with familiar faces as proctors.
-PMFS is offering the test on two dates: Saturday, November 11, 2017.
-Read on for more information and approaching registration deadlines (Register by October 21 for the lowest price; speak with PMFS even earlier if you are applying for testing accommodations!).
+PMFS is offering the test on Saturday, November 10, 2018.
+Read on for more information and approaching registration deadlines (Register by October 20 for the lowest price; speak with PMFS even earlier if you are applying for testing accommodations!).

 What is the ISEE?

-The Independent School Entrance Exam (ISEE) is administered by the not-for-profit ERB (Educational Records Bureau) and used as an admission tool by independent schools.
+The Independent School Entrance Exam (ISEE), administered by the not-for-profit ERB (Educational Records Bureau), is used as an admission tool by independent schools.
 For more information on the test, visit the ISEE website.

 When and where can my Sixth Grader take the test?

 PMFS is pleased to be a test site for the ISEE.
-We are offering the test to only PMFS Sixth Grade students on Saturday, November 11, 2017 at 9:00 am.
+We are offering the test to only PMFS Sixth Grade students on Saturday, November 10, 2018 at 9:00 am.
 The test date comes after students’ completion of the optional ISEE Enrichment Course.
-It will be proctored by our own PMFS staff; Leann will be on site throughout the test.
+It will be proctored by our own PMFS staff.

 If this date does not work for your family, you may search for other dates and locations when you go to the ISEE website and click on “View Test Dates.”